Helping nonprofit leaders do better at doing good

 To Apply

-Please submit a cover letter detailing your relevant experience, résumé, and the contact information for three references to Mystic Ocean Adventures at Careers@sailmoa.org with the subject line Director of Development Application.
-Applications will be accepted on a rolling basis until the position is filled.
+Please submit a cover letter detailing your relevant experience and résumé to Mystic Ocean Adventures at Careers@sailmoa.org with the subject line Director of Development Application.
+References may be requested.
+We hope to have this position filled by June 1, 2026.

 Description: